DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/README.md

 ## Power Consumption

-For both AVDD and DVDD rails
+Measurement conditions for both AVDD and DVDD rails

 $`V_{in} = 3.295 \; [V]`$